acarpenter18/StARRS-Ground/README.md

 - **Interferometric Synthetic Aperture Radar (InSAR) post-processing** - Scripts for InSAR processing of drone radar data.

-- **Photogrammetry** - Overview of software used to produce drone photogrammetric models for data visualisation.
+- **Photogrammetry** - Overview of the software used to produce drone photogrammetric models for data visualisation.

 # [GB-SAR System](GB-SAR%20System)